The Most Beautiful Boy in the World is playing in selected cinemas from the 30th of July.

 Thomas Mann – Death in Venice (1912)

 Let me start by taking you back to a snow-covered Stockholm in the winter of 1970.
-Here, the acclaimed director Luchino Visconti sits in a warm hotel room awaiting a day of auditions.
-Having travelled from Budapest to Sweden, Visconti is yet to find a boy who reflects Thomas Mann’s description of Tadzio in the 1912 novella Death in Venice.
-His epic casting journey across Europe, one of perfection as he hunts for the most beautiful boy in the world.
-As his day in Stockholm continues, a stream of young boys enters the opulent room.
-But, each boy carries imperfections, whether in looks, body type, age or photogenic quality.
-However, as the day wears on, fifteen-year-old Björn Andrésen walks in, and Visconti’s interest is sparked.
+Here, the acclaimed director Luchino Visconti sat in a warm hotel room awaiting a day of auditions.
+Visconti had travelled from Budapest to Sweden, searching for a boy who reflected Thomas Mann’s description of Tadzio in the 1912 novella Death in Venice.
+Yet the elusive ‘most beautiful boy in the world’ remained hidden from his view.
+As his day in Stockholm continued, a stream of young boys entered the opulent hotel room, but just as before, every boy carried imperfections, whether in his looks, body type, age or photogenic quality.
+But when fifteen-year-old Björn Andrésen walked in, Visconti’s interest was finally sparked.

-The boy standing in front of Visconti is handsome, quiet and almost delicate.
-And as Visconti pictures Tadzio in his mind, he asks Björn to remove his sweater and pace the room; the young boy pauses, unsure of the instruction he has been given, before doing as requested with a shy smile.
-As Visconti considers his beauty, physique and age, doubts creep in.
-Is the teenager too tall and old for Tadzio?
-And as he left Stockholm, his next stop Helsinki, Visconti considered this question, unsure yet equally captivated by the shy teenager.
+The boy standing in front of Visconti was handsome, quiet and delicate, and as Visconti pictured Tadzio in his mind, Björn was asked to remove his sweater and pace the room.
+Björn pauses, unsure of the instruction he has been given, before doing as requested with a shy smile.
+Meanwhile, Visconti considers his beauty, physique and age as doubts once again creep into his mind.
+Is the teenager too tall for Tadzio?
+Is he already too old?
+Visconti leaves the hotel unsure yet equally captivated by the shy teenager.

-Just a few months later, Visconti would announce that he had found his Tadzio.
-Björn’s name and identity, instantly replaced by that of Thomas Mann’s creation.
-His image, no longer his own, as he became the face of a film surrounded by both controversy and adoration.
-The effects of the media circus that ensued, devastating for a shy young man still trying to find his place in the world.
-For Björn, his fifteen-year-old self would be frozen in time, forever immortal, as Visconti announced him to be, the most beautiful boy in the world.
+Just a few months later, Visconti would announce that he had found his Tadzio and Björn’s name and identity were swept away in an instant by Thomas Mann’s creation.
+His image was no longer his own, as he became the face of a film that would be surrounded by controversy and adoration.
+Here, the media circus’s effect was devastating for a shy young man still trying to find his place in the world.
+Björn would find his fifteen-year-old self frozen in time, forever immortal, as Visconti pronounced him, The Most Beautiful Boy in the World.

 Björn and Visconti on the set of ‘Morte A Venezia’ (Copyright Mario Tursi 1970)

-Watching Björn’s audition process in Kristina Lindström and Kristian Petri’s new documentary, The Most Beautiful Boy in the World, 50 years after the release of Death in Venice, is uncomfortable viewing.
-But, in reality, although many aspects of the process have changed for the better, young people still find themselves treated as objects of public desire today.
-For example, just weeks after the release of Call Me By Your Name, Timothée Chalamet’s image was everywhere, from social media to magazines and videos.
-With Chalamet instantly becoming a sex symbol and object of fantasy in the hands of an army of new fans on social media.
+The treatment of Björn is uncomfortable fifty years on; after all, this was a boy treated as a piece of meat in a world obsessed with young male beauty.
+But Kristina Lindström and Kristian Petri’s new documentary, The Most Beautiful Boy in the World, also asks us to consider whether anything has changed fifty years later.
+After all, while many aspects of the audition process have changed for the better, young people still find themselves treated as objects of public desire.
+For example, just weeks after the release of Call Me By Your Name, Timothée Chalamet’s image was everywhere, from social media to magazines and videos, his body suddenly a publicly owned commodity, his personal life invaded by millions of new fans.

-For Björn, this renewed press interest occurred in 2019 following the release of Ari Aster’s Midsommar.
-His small role as an older man sacrificing himself by jumping from a ledge suddenly leading to a flurry of press articles and social media posts.
-Each one, announcing how unbelievable it was that the old man who jumped from the rock was, in fact, Tadzio.
-The reality that nearly fifty years had passed in Björn Andrésen’s life between Death in Venice and Midsommer suddenly sparking renewed interest.
-But, this, in turn, raised a question, what happened to Björn in the intervening years?
+Björn was also frozen in time and forgotten.
+But following a small part in Ari Aster’s Midsommar, Björn would see the press return as they recounted how unbelievable it was that the old man who jumped from the rock was, in fact, Tadzio.
+Of course, the press seemed oblivious to the fact that fifty years had passed in Björn Andrésen’s life between Death in Venice and Midsommer.
+But, this renewed interest raised a question, what had happened to Björn in the intervening years?
 And what was the lasting personal impact of being crowned the most beautiful boy in the world at the tender age of fifteen?

 Björn Andrésen (The Most Beautiful Boy in the World) ©️Dogwoof